Spiritual Ecology - a way to Save our Forests

 For we need this thing wilderness far more than it needs us.
 Civilizations (like glaciers) come and go, but the mountain and its forest continue the course of creation's destiny.
 And in this we mere humans can take part-by fitting our civilization to the mountain— Benton MacKaye

-Side trail on the AT ~
+Side Trail on the Appalachian Trail

 Sir David Attenborough is an English broadcaster and naturalist.
 His highly acclaimed “The Life Collection” series established him as the foremost television naturalist.